-7 Cross-State Variation
+Cross-State variation

 It is possible in principle for aggregate debt changes to be weakly correlated with aggregate fiscal position but for the relationship to be stronger at the level of individual governments.
-It could be that in a given period, some governments are running large deficits and adding debt, while other governments are running surpluses and accumulating assets.
+It could be that in each period, some governments are running large deficits and adding debt, whereas other governments are running surpluses and accumulating assets.
 In the aggregate level, it would then appear that borrowing was independent of real spending and revenue, even if it was fully explained by it at the level of individual governments.
 As it turns out, though, this is not the case.
 Much, though not all, of the variation across states in borrowing, has been driven by differences in the pace of asset accumulation.
 (This is especially true in the period of rapidly rising state debt in the 1980s.)
-And at the level of individual state governments, fiscal imbalances are almost entirely accommodated on the asset side of the balance sheet, just as they are for the sector as a whole.
+And at the level of individual state governments, fiscal imbalances are almost entirely accommodated on the asset side of the balance sheet, just as they are for the sector.